 arthritis root, Grapple plant, wood spider; Sengaparile (Botswana)

 Africans have used the herb for centuries to treat skin cancer, fever, malaria and indigestion.
-In Europe, the tea is recommended for arthritis, diabetes, allergies, senility and is widely utilized as an appetite stimulant and a digestive aid.
+In Europe, the tea is recommended for arthritis, diabetes, allergies, senility and is widely utilised as an appetite stimulant and a digestive aid.
 Since the end of World War II, devil’s claw has been used in medical institutions throughout southern Africa, and in some hospitals and clinics in Germany, as a treatment for inflammatory diseases.
 Most of these trials have been partially to totally effective.
 The first published report of this early research appeared in 1958.
 In that paper, devil’s claw was reported to be effective in reducing inflammation and swelling in experimentally-induced arthritis.
 Using simple water extracts, the researcher was able to reduce swelling from 300-800% in a matter of days.

 Antiepileptic, anxiolytic, sedative, hypnotic, antispasmodic (muscles), carminative, hypotensive, nervine tonic